khaziashwaq/Federated-MARL-6G-UltraDense-IoT-Spectrum/README.md

-# Federated Multi-Agent Reinforcement Learning for Ultra-Dense 6G IoT Networks with Privacy Preservation
+# Privacy-Preserving Federated Multi-Agent Reinforcement Learning for Dynamic Spectrum Management in Ultra-Dense 6G IoT Networks

 ## Project Overview
 This project implements a **Federated Multi-Agent Reinforcement Learning (MARL)** framework for spectrum allocation in **ultra-dense 6G IoT networks**, focusing on **privacy preservation**.
 The goal is to design an optimal spectrum allocation strategy that improves throughput, fairness, and interference management, while ensuring data privacy using federated learning techniques.